spdk/spdk/doc/nvme.md

 ./perf -q 1 -s 4096 -w randread -c 0x1 -t 60 -i 1
 ./perf -q 8 -s 131072 -w write -c 0x10 -t 60 -i 1
 ~~~

-## Scalability and Performance {#nvme_multi_process_scalability_performance}

-To maximize the I/O bandwidth of an NVMe device, ensure that each application has its own
-queue pairs.

-The optimal threading model for SPDK is one thread per core, regardless of which processes
-that thread belongs to in the case of multi-process environment.
-To achieve maximum
-performance, each thread should also have its own I/O queue pair.
-Applications that share
-memory should be given core masks that do not overlap.

-However, admin commands may have some performance impact as there is only one admin queue
-pair per NVMe SSD.
-The NVMe driver will automatically take a cross-process capable lock
-to enable the sharing of admin queue pair.
-Further, when each process polls the admin
-queue for completions, it will only see completions for commands that it originated.

 ## Limitations {#nvme_multi_process_limitations}